Power cycling

 Power cycling is the act of turning a piece of equipment, usually a computer, off and then on again.
-Reasons for power cycling include having an electronic device reinitialize its set of configuration parameters or recover from an unresponsive state of its mission critical functionality, such as in a crash or hang situation.
+Reasons for power cycling include having an electronic device reinitialize its set of configuration parameters or recover from an unresponsive state of its mission-critical functionality, such as in a crash or hang situation.
 Power cycling can also be used to reset network activity inside a modem.
 It can also be among the first steps for troubleshooting an issue.

 Overview

 Power cycling can be done manually, usually using the power switch on the device, or remotely, through some type of external device connected to the power input.
+In some cases a loss of expected activity can automatically cycle the power in an effort to restore normal operation.

 In the data center environment, remote control power cycling can usually be done through a power distribution unit, over the network.
 In the home environment, this can be done through home automation powerline communications.
-Most Internet Service Providers publish a "how-to" on their website showing their customers the correct procedure to power cycle their devices.
+Most Internet service providers publish a "how-to" on their website showing their customers the correct procedure to power cycle their devices.

 Power cycling is a common diagnostic procedure usually performed first when a computer system freezes.
 However, frequently power cycling a computer can cause thermal stress.
 Reset has an equal effect on the software but may be less problematic for the hardware as power is not interrupted.